VidhyashreeX/Vidhyashree_S_mood2emoji/README.md

 -

-**Built by Vidhyashree S. As a pert of my curriculum Developer Intern — Assignment**
+**Built by Vidhyashree S .
+As a part of my curriculum Developer Intern — Assignment**